pr0ximaMusic/Music-Advice/README.md

 Always challenge yourself on every new track, even if it’s just a small challenge.

 It’s like playing a game with specific little rules.
 When you're starting a new project in Ableton, impose limitations on what you can and can't do this time around.
-If you can have a goal to explore some production concept for each time you open the daw, do it.
+If you can have a goal to explore some production concept each time you open the daw, do it.
 Even if you don't come in with a concept to explore, you'll find one just dicking around.
 Hone. in. on. that. shit.

 Make a track with the goal of only having 9 elements MAX.
 Practice spamming sound design ideas.